 After experiencing this phenomenon in more books than I want to count (many of which I never finished) I decided that there should be an inflexible rule for writers of fiction:

-I call that “writer intrusion,” and it is a major turnoff for me as a reader.
-Why?
-Because it interrupts the movie going on in my head.
+I call that “writer intrusion,” because it interrupts the movie going on in my head.

 The All-Seeing Eye

 Recently I was reading a spy novel by a national best seller who ended one of his chapter like this: “As Robert turned and walked away, he had no inkling that he had just made a deeply tragic mistake that would haunt him for the rest of his life.”

 My reaction?
 “Of course he had no inkling, because he can’t see into the future.
 This is you talking, Mr. Author.
 This is your inkling, not his.”

 In my opinion, it’s a cheap way to try to insert a “hook” into the writing so as to hold the reader’s attention.